 Pepperstone at a glance

-On the downside, Pepperstone focuses on CFDs – no real stocks, shares, or crypto -, and it offers no interest your cash balances, a valued feature offered by other brokers.
+On the downside, Pepperstone focuses on CFDs and forex – no real stocks, real ETFs, or direct crypto ownership – and it offers no interest on uninvested cash balances, unlike some competitors.

-Pepperstone is best for traders focused on CFDs/forex – it is even endorsed by the r/Forex subreddit—the largest forex community on the internet—alongside Interactive Brokers, which further attests to its credibility in the forex/CFD community.
+Pepperstone is best for Italian traders focused on forex and CFDs.
+It is endorsed by the r/Forex subreddit – the largest forex community online – alongside Interactive Brokers, which reinforces its credibility in the active trading community.

 Pepperstone Pros and Cons